Menu

 Accomplishments

 NCLCCA is hard at work at both the state and federal level with lawmakers and those who establish rules and regulations.
 NCLCCA has been especially busy since 2019, securing legislative and regulatory wins that have benefited licensed child care businesses in our state.
-Below is a recap of some or our most important work...
+You can see our current policy agenda HERE, or see a recap of some or our most important work, below...

 2023